Where To See Trains: 8 Places in Halton, Hamilton & Beyond

 Port Stanley Terminal Rail, 309 Bridge Street, Port Stanley, Ontario, N5L 1C5 | website

-Welcome to Post Stanley, home to a tourist railway that’s been operating for 40 years.
+Welcome to Port Stanley, home to a tourist railway that’s been operating for 40 years.
 There’s a 1-hour train ride and a 6-hour train ride departing from the Port Stanley Terminal.
-The 1-hour Scenic Train Ride is a deal at $15 for adults and $9 for children aged 2 – 14 years.
-Young kids will also enjoy the special event trains: Easter Bunny Trains, Teddy Bear Trains, Moms Day and Dads Day, Extended Parkside Trip, Music on the Rails.
-Murder Mystery, Pumpkin Patch and Santa Trains.
+The 1-hour Scenic Train Ride is a deal at $16.50 for adults and $10.50 for children aged 2 – 14 years.
+Free for infants 1 and under.
+Train rides are offered every Saturday and Sunday at 11 am, 1 pm and 3 pm in May and June, and additionally on Wednesdays in July and August.
+Young kids will also enjoy the special event trains: Easter Bunny Trains, Teddy Bear Trains, Moms Day and Dads Day, Extended Parkside Trip, Music on the Rails, Murder Mystery, Pumpkin Patch and Santa Trains.
 The gift shop has train-themed merchandise, Melissa & Doug, Thomas the Tank Engine and other children’s books and toys.
 Train tickets may be purchased online or in the gift shop.

 Waterloo Central Railway